For students admitted Fall 2023

 - Economics (both micro and macro needed) for ECON 1, 2 or 3

-- Government for POL SCI 2 or 4
+- Government (either AP Comparative Government OR AP Government & Politics scores are acceptable) for POL SCI 2 or 4

 - A score of 5 on the Math BC is equivalent to MATH 1A and 1B

 The undergraduate public health major accepts International Baccalaureate (IB) Exams units for the Social Sciences and Math prerequisites.
 We defer to the appropriate department to determine equivalency so please be sure to double check the department websites listed.

 - Psychology – score of 5, 6 or 7 can be used to fulfill the Psych 1 or Psych 2 social science prerequisite.

 - Economics Micro/Macro – score of 5, 6, or 7 can be used to fulfill the Econ 1 social science prerequisite.

 - Math – Please see Math website for prior to 2021 equivalencies.